St Helens, Merseyside: Professional

 St Helens is home to St Helens R.F.C., known commonly in the sport as 'Saints', who play in British Super League.
 The club were founded in 1873, and were one of the founding teams of Rugby Football League in 1895.
-They played their home games at Knowsley Road in Eccleston from 1890, but in 2012 moved to a modern stadium at Langtree Park.
+They played their home games at Knowsley Road in Eccleston from 1890, but in 2012 moved to a modern stadium at the BrewDog Stadium.
 The club has a historic rivalry with the Wigan Warriors.
 They have been one of the most successful teams of the modern Super League era.

 Amateur

 The town is also home to a large number of amateur rugby league teams comprising senior and youth teams.
-Most notable of these are Blackbrook A.R.L.F.C., Bold Miners, Clock Face Miners, Haresfinch Hawks, Haydock Warriors, Pilkington Recs and Thatto Heath Crusaders.
+Most notable of these are Blackbrook A.R.L.F.C., Bold Miners, Clock Face Miners, Haresfinch Hawks, Portico Vine, Haydock Warriors, Pilkington Recs and Thatto Heath Crusaders.
 Most of these teams and others in the area compete in the BARLA North West Counties competition (Pilkingtons in the Premier League, Haydock and Blackbrook in Division 1, Thatto Heath and Clock Face in Division 2).
 Thatto Heath compete in the higher ranked National Conference League.

 The Blackbrook Royals have contributed 26 Lancashire Cup winning sides across 8 age ranges from U12 to U18, with two in the Open Age category and 10 National Cups.
 Pilkington Recs has 17 wins (and 6 times runner up) and Thatto Heath, 10.

 The St Helens R.F.C.
 Under 18s and 16s and St Helens R.F.C.
 Academy teams serve as official feeders to Saints.

 Rugby union

 St Helens is home to several amateur rugby union teams.
 Liverpool St Helens F.C. are the most prominent union team in a town where the league code takes precedence.
 The team claims to be "the oldest open rugby club in the world" based on its origins in the formation of Liverpool Football Club (not to be confused with the later association football team of the same name) in 1857.

 Liverpool St Helens operate, in addition to their first team, both multiple senior, colts and junior teams, and in addition have an U18 and U15 girls rugby team as part of their "open" and inclusive rugby approach.
 In 2008 the club announced an unveiling of its Centre of Excellence in coordination with Sportsmatch (a department of Sport England).

-Several local social, sports and leisure clubs host their own teams, including the most successful club in the town of recent history West Park St Helens (commonly referred to simply as West Park), that currently play in National League 3 North, and Ruskin Park R.F.C.
+Several local social, sports and leisure clubs host their own teams, including the most successful club in the town of recent history West Park St Helens (commonly referred to simply as West Park), that currently play in National League 3 North, and Ruskin Park R.F.C That currently play in North Division 3 West.